 I can’t believe that we just passed our 2 year anniversary of moving back here to Tennessee.
 And I can’t believe that my to do list for this house is still as long as it is.
 And I wish we could be sharing cup of coffee right now.
-I’d tell you all the juicy bits of our gypsy musician lifestyle from over the years and show you all the things I still dream of doing with this house.
+I’d tell you all the juicy bits of our gypsy musician lifestyle from over the years.
+Then I would show you all the things I still dream of doing with this house.

 And that’s when it hits me that I’m home.